Macau’s leader watching for good news in July on travel

 Jun 25, 2020 Newsdesk Latest News, Macau, Top of the deck

-Macau’s Chief Executive, Ho Iat Seng (pictured in a file photo), said on the sidelines of a public event on Thursday that he was watching to see whether there would be any “good news” in July regarding easing of regional intercity travel restrictions brought about by Covid-19.
+Macau’s Chief Executive, Ho Iat Seng (pictured), said on the sidelines of a public event on Thursday that he was watching to see whether there would be any “good news” in July regarding easing of regional intercity travel restrictions brought about by Covid-19.

 He added there had been hopes of action during June, but a fresh cluster of infections in China’s capital Beijing had caused some changes of approach.

+Mr Ho’s comments were made prior to the announcement by the local authorities of a new Covid-19 case in Macau, the first in almost 80 days.

 The Chief Executive also said in his Thursday comments that if local casino operators could “persist” in avoiding staff layoffs, “I think it will be very soon that we can anticipate some good news”.

-Investment analysts have said Macau’s six casino licensees have been maintaining overheads often amounting to millions of U.S. dollars per day in a trading environment where casino gross gaming revenue has been down in the 90s of percent year-on-year since April.
+Investment analysts have said Macau’s six casino licensees have been maintaining overheads often amounting to millions of U.S. dollars per day in a trading environment where casino gross gaming revenue has contracted in the 90s of percent year-on-year since April.

-Mr Ho was responding to questions from local reporters, including whether Macau could have some form of arrangement for quarantine-free travel with the neighbouring Chinese mainland province of Guangdong, and with Macau’s neighbouring Special Administrative Region, Hong Kong.
+Mr Ho was responding on Thursday to questions from local reporters, including whether Macau could have some form of arrangement for quarantine-free travel with the neighbouring Chinese mainland province of Guangdong, and with Macau’s neighbouring Special Administrative Region, Hong Kong.

 Macau’s leader noted Hong Kong had already told the Macau authorities it would like to adopt a “pilot” programme on some form of mutual quarantine-free travel between the places.